-Seven Local Business Review Sites Influencing Your New Customers
+Ten Local Business Review Sites Influencing Your New Customers

 June 20, 2012 - Posted by Shama Kabani

-1. Google Places for Business
+1. Google Places and Google+ Local for Business

-Google Places allows businesses to register themselves with Google, at which point they’ll be listed on Google Maps as well as show up in Google search results with extended information and data available at a glance.
-After signing up for the free service, simply describe your business with location information, a listing of services, hours of operation and a link to your business website.
+Google Places allows businesses to register themselves with Google, at which point they will be listed on Google Maps, as well as show up in Google’s search results with extended information and data available at a glance (such as reviews and photos).
 Once listed, users will be able to leave reviews for your business directly on your Google Places page.
 In May 2012, Google incorporated Google+ Local listings into Google Places.
 Google+ Local uses Zagat summaries of user reviews to assign a business a Zagat score.

 If you let Google find your business first, you’ll be rewarded with better placement on the map.
 Much like Google would rather find your website on its own through links rather than search engine submission, Google Maps will trust and more than likely post reviews from other review sites before submitting or modifying your listing.
-Often, the Google Places bot will scour the Internet for other reviews sites already touting your company’s offerings and experiences, so start building profiles on other review sites first to begin compiling a healthy portfolio of reviews.
+Often, the Google Places bot will scour the Internet for other review sites for businesses already showing your company’s offerings and experiences, so start building profiles on other business review sites first to begin compiling a healthy portfolio of reviews.

 Since it was founded in 2004 to connect residents of San Francisco to local businesses, Yelp! has taken off and become a household name across the world.
-With 71 million unique monthly visitors in the first quarter of 2012 alone, the Yelp! community has exploded into a full-fledged social community, complete with the ability to add friends, earn community reputations, a robust commenting system, and picture profiles.
-Because of it’s marked popularity – with over 27 million reviews posted as of March 2012 – Yelp! reviews rank well with search engines, and are generally seen as reputable and trustworthy thanks to an algorithm implemented in 2006 that, while not necessarily perfect, helps to curb fake reviews.
+With 108 million monthly unique visitors in Q2 2013 alone, the Yelp! community has exploded into a full-fledged social community, complete with the ability to add friends, earn community reputations, a robust commenting system, and picture profiles.
+Plus, because of its marked popularity – with over 42 million reviews posted as of October 2013 – Yelp! reviews rank well with search engines, and are generally seen as reputable and trustworthy thanks to an algorithm implemented in 2006 that, while not necessarily perfect, helps to curb fake reviews.

 3. Yahoo!
 Local Listings

 Yahoo!
 Local Listings are similar in format to Google Places.
 Complete with a map and full landing page, Yahoo!
 Local listings rank above organic search results and below the top three pay-per-click listings.

 While not as popular as it once was, this business review site has been around for many years.
-Citysearch was founded back in 1995, and for many years was fueled by staff reviews of local venues.
+Citysearch was founded back in 1995 and was primarily fueled by staff reviews of local venues.
 Today, however, they have adopted a format very similar to that of Yelp!, showing user-posted reviews.
 They also boast a “Best of Citysearch” competition, allowing local users to vote for their favorite businesses in various categories to a quest to win their favorite places the crown.

 MerchantCircle, founded in 2005, has been infiltrating search listings and growing ever since.
-Originally designed as solely a user review site, MerchantCircle now sets itself apart from the rest of the review sites by touting the availability of deals and coupons available from merchants.
+Originally designed solely as a user review site, MerchantCircle now sets itself apart from the rest of the review sites by touting the availability of deals and coupons available from merchants.

-6. Insider Pages
+7. Insider Pages

 Insider Pages is another online “local search” service operated by IAC/InterActiveCorp, owners of CitySearch.
 Before its acquisition by IAC the company was based in Redwood Shores, California, and had over 600,000 reviews of local merchants around the country.
 Today, they claim “millions” of monthly users.
 Better yet, Google Maps definitely picks it up.
 Be an insider.

-7. Angie’s List
+8. Angie’s List

 Unlike other business review sites, however, Angie’s List charges a membership fee for users to read and post reviews, though listings are free for companies.
-Even with a fee, Angie’s List claims over 1 million members, with over 40,000 reviews posted each month.
+Even with a fee, Angie’s List claims over 2 million members as of April 2013, with over 40,000 reviews posted each month.
 List your business on Angie’s List.

 Three Important Local Business Review Marketing Tips